NeilJustice/ZenUnitAndMetalMock/README.md

 {
    // The ZenUnit THROWS_EXCEPTION assertion asserts that an expression throws *exactly* (not a derived class of)
    // an expected exception type with *exactly* an expected exception what() text.

-   // This double-exactness design of THROWS_EXCEPTION works to maximize mutation coverage
+   // This double-exactness design of THROWS_EXCEPTION works to maximize mutation coverage,
+   // the next frontier of software quality metrics,
    // by rendering the THROWS_EXCEPTION assertion immune to these two code mutations:
-   // mutate-exception-type, mutate-exception-message.
+   // mutate-exception-type and mutate-exception-message.

    THROWS_EXCEPTION(FizzBuzz(invalidFizzBuzzEndNumber), std::invalid_argument,
       "Invalid FizzBuzz(int endNumber) argument: endNumber must be 1 or greater. endNumber="
          + std::to_string(invalidFizzBuzzEndNumber));